rfielding/whiskeyTango/README.md

 - k is the witness
 - require that HE be produced by the client
-- require that V be produce by the client, using VerifyRSA(v,Sig)
+- require that V be produce by the client, using VerifyRSA(e,Sig)
 - Xor(V,HE) = Xor(Xor(k,HE),HE) = k
 - k it a witness that the signature was checked, so we can decrypt claims. `claims = AESDecrypt(k, E)